Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

 The solution of this equation $F[x - (c +v)t] + G[x + (-c +v)t]$ is the sum of two arbitrary functions, one of argument $x - (c +v)t$ and the other of argument $x + (-c +v)t$.
-Here we obtained the solution for waves which move in the $x$ direction by supposing that the field does not depend on $y$ and $z$.
-The first term represents a wave traveling forward in the positive $x$ direction, and the second term a wave traveling backwards in the negative direction.
+Here we obtained the solution for waves that move in the $x$ direction by supposing that the field does not depend on $y$ and $z$.
+The first term represents a wave traveling forward in the positive $x$ direction, and the second term represents a wave traveling backward in the negative direction.

-We conclude that the speed of light emitted by a moving source measured in the lab frame $(t, x)$ depends on the relative velocity of source and observer, in our example $v$.
-In other words, the speed of light is compatible with the Galilean law of addition of velocities.
-In fact, the coordinate velocity of light parallel to the $x$-axis is given by $dx/dt = c + v$ in the positive direction, and $dx/dt = -c + v$ in the negative direction.
-The reason why it is different from the electrodynamics constant $c$ is due to the fact that the clocks are synchronized following the absolute time convention.
+We conclude that the speed of light emitted by a moving source, as measured in the laboratory frame $(t, x, y, z)$, depends on the relative velocity $v$ between the source and the observer.
+In other words, in this scenario, the speed of light follows the Galilean law of velocity addition.
+Specifically, the coordinate velocity of light along the $x$-axis is given by $dx/dt = c + v$ in the positive direction and $dx/dt = -c + v$ in the negative direction.
+This apparent deviation from the electrodynamics constant $c$ arises because the clocks are synchronized according to an absolute time convention.
+Once such a convention is chosen, it must be consistently applied to both mechanics and electrodynamics.
+Under this absolute time coordinatization, the velocity of light transforms analogously to that of a particle, as expected.